Power Battle Watch Car: Leo

 Leo is one of the twelve masters of the watch car battle league.
 He is the master of ice.
 He is cold, calculated, intelligent, and impulsive.
 Leo used to go to school with Roy, with whom they shared classes and were good friends.
 Leo's watch car was constantly harassed and the bullies who did it blamed it on Roy by placing his ball cap there.
 Leo then blamed him and attacked him causing Avan to jump in and protect him hurting his watch car in the process.
 Leo leaves after transferring to another school but held a grudge against him.
 He comes back after the Shadow used a dark key to transform him and his watch car.
 Sonny became Frone and Leo's appearance was altered.
 He now has white and blue on his outfit, ice blue eyes and white hair to match.
 He enters a match between him and Roy and Roy wins despite his attempts to kill Avan.
 In the end Roy is friends with him again.
 His watch car is Frone/Sonny.

 SamDong

 SamDong is one of the twelve masters in the watch car battle league.
 He is 13 years old.
 He seems to stay at his opponents houses before the match as a tactical move considering he still lives with his mother.
 He is dirty, rude, and cruel towards his watch car.
 He is shown to abuse his watch car using an electric shock on him to get him to listen or even to punish him.
 He even does this in front of Jino, who scolds him for doing so.
 He later learns how this negatively affects Humby as it causes him to attack him mercilessly.
 He stops after Bluewill defeats him.
-He treats him better and even washes and cuts his hair.
+He treats him better and even washes and cuts his hair short offscreen.
 His watch car is Humby whose design resembles a military vehicle.